thurloat/thurloat.github.com/posts/2012-07-06-jasmine-swallows-async-exceptions.rst

 tests to pass.
 I'm not sure if you are aware, but one of the first rules of good unit tests in my books is that they do **not** emit false positives.
-False positives in a test suite usually indicates that your tests don't have good branch coverage, or they do not assert the correct behaviour; not that many of your tests are simply written in a way which makes them pass no matter what kind of junk you put between the ``{}`` in an asynchronous callback.
+False positives in a test suite usually indicates that your tests don't have good branch coverage or they do not assert the correct behaviour - not that many of your tests are naively written in a way which makes them pass no matter what kind of junk you put between the ``{}`` in an asynchronous callback.

 Steps To Reproduce